 Add Temporary Wood Planking

 Everywhere you look reclaimed wood is popping up in home decor.
-You can easily and affordably add that weathered style to your home with this clever product.
-These peel-and-stick wood panels from Stikwood can help you create a warm accent wall without the heavy lifting.
+You can easily and affordably add that weathered style to your home with this innovative product.
+The simple wood planks can help you create a warm accent wall without the heavy lifting.

-Glass tile accent walls are stunning and can change your space.
-Your options for the tile accent wall include tiling the entire wall in gorgeous glass tile for a high-end look.
+Tile accent walls are stunning and can change your space.
+Your options for the tile accent wall include tiling the entire wall in gorgeous glass or stone for a high-end look.
 This is the most dramatic way to add a tile accent wall but may not be affordable for every budget.